dpuelz/MachineLearning_MSBA-WP/README.md

 Overview: This week we will learn about our tools for the course.
 These include the coding language R, and a markup tool for writing beautiful reports with R code called RMarkdown.
 At the end of this week, you should have installed R, the graphical user interface (GUI) RStudio, and the accompanying software package RMarkdown.
 Additionally, you should start getting comfortable with these tools as we will use them heavily throughout this course!

 - Introduction and toolbox [slides](slides/week1_UT.pdf)
+	- What is the structure of this course?
+	- What is the difference between supervised and unsupervised learning?
 - Textbook readings: *ISL* Ch.
 1 and 2.3.
 In these readings, you will learn about the foundations of statistical learning and R as a coding language, including basic commands, graphics, and working with data sets in the R environment. **Goals:** get familiar with the language of machine learning and the basic structure and flow of R as a computing tool.
 - Other readings:
 	- [Introduction to RMarkdown](http://rmarkdown.rstudio.com)
-		- What are the advantages of this markup tool relative to just turning in code?
+		- What are the advantages of this markup tool relative to just turning in raw code?
 		- How is it useful for consolidating messy code and disjoint data analyses?
 	- [RMarkdown tutorial](https://rmarkdown.rstudio.com/lesson-1.html)
 		- What are the steps for creating a RMarkdown file?